Two-sided convexity testing with certificates: Introduction

 \paragraph{Nonconvexity certificates.}

-By the well-known Carath\'eodory Theorem; see, \eg, \cite[p.~6]{Mat02}, if $X$ is finite point set in $\RR^d$, every non-extreme point of $X$ can be expressed as a convex combination of at most $d+1$ points in $X$.
-This means that every point set that is not in convex position contains $d+2$ points that are not in convex position.
+By the well-known Carath\'eodory's Theorem, see, \eg, \cite[p.~6]{Mat02}, if $X$ is finite point set in $\RR^d$, every point of $X$ can be expressed as a convex combination of at most $d+1$ points in $X$.
+This implies that every point set that is not in convex position contains a subset of $d+2$ points that are not in convex position, \ie, a short \emph{certificate} of non-convexity.
 We will further assume that Chan's algorithm for testing of convex position outputs such a tuple when the input is not in convex position.

 \paragraph{The convex position tester of Czumaj, Sohler, and Ziegler.} The convex position tester of Czumaj~\etal~\cite{CSZ-esa00} draws a random sample of the input set and makes a decision based on the convexity of this sample.
-The algorithm is set up to work in $\RR^d$, for any dimension $d$.
-The tester accepts every point set in convex position, and rejects every point set that is $\eps$-far from convex position with probability at least $2/3$.
-If the input is not in convex position and is not $\eps$-far from convex position, the outcome of the algorithm can go either way (\ie, there is no specified action for the situation in-between).
+The algorithm is set up to work in $\RR^d$, for any fixed dimension $d$.
+Given $\eps>0$, the tester accepts every point set in convex position, and rejects every point set that is $\eps$-far from convex position with probability at least $2/3$.
+If the input is not in convex position and is not $\eps$-far from convex position, the outcome of the algorithm can go either way, \ie, there is no specified action for the situation in-between.
 Most of the technical justification is unpublished; for the present time, it can be found online~\cite{CSZ00}.
-The authors present two testers for convex position: \texttt{Convex-A} and \texttt{Convex-B}, see~\cite[p.~161]{CSZ-esa00}.
+The authors present two testers for convex position: \texttt{Convex-A} and \texttt{Convex-B}, see~\cite[p.~161]{CSZ-esa00}: